Background

 United States

-The incidence and prevalence of eyelid myokymia are unknown, but symptoms of eyelid myokymia are not infrequently encountered in the ophthalmic clinic.
+The incidence and prevalence of eyelid myokymia are unknown, but symptoms of eyelid myokymia are frequently encountered in the ophthalmic clinic.

 Mortality/Morbidity